How to Set Up Google Business Profile

 The input is very intuitive and, in addition to an image, prices and a descriptive text, also allows additional buttons to link the product to your own URL.

-enter google my business products
+enter google business profile products

 You can view the finished result by clicking the "View on Google" button.
 This allows you to offer your visitors a great overview of the available offers even without the website.

-google my business product overview
+google business profile product overview

 Brief description of your company